FlorianWilhelm/pytanis/CONTRIBUTING.md

 This document focuses on getting any potential contributor familiarized with the development processes, but [other kinds of contributions] are also appreciated.

-If you are new to using [git] or have never collaborated in a project previously, please have a look at [contribution-guide.org].
+If you are new to using [git] or have never collaborated on a project previously, please have a look at [contribution-guide.org].
 Other resources are also listed in the excellent [guide created by Freecodecamp][^contrib1].

-Please notice, all users and contributors are expected to be **open, considerate, reasonable, and respectful**.
+Please note: all users and contributors are expected to be **open, considerate, reasonable, and respectful**.
 When in doubt, [Python Software Foundation's Code of Conduct] is a good reference in terms of behavior guidelines.